-From time to time, TripAdvisor announces the top ten places worldwide to beware of pickpockets, based on the number of references in readers’ posts to “pickpockets.”
+TripAdvisor used to announce the top ten places worldwide to beware of pickpockets.
+This was based on the number of references in readers’ posts to “pickpockets.”
 For example, in 2009, Barcelona, Rome, Prague, Madrid, Paris, Florence, Buenos Aires, Amsterdam, Athens and Hanoi occupied the top ten slots.
 In 2010, London, Tenerife, Lisbon and Costa Brava joined the list, replacing Florence, Hanoi, Amsterdam and Buenos Aires.

 While some places have a reputation for being fertile terrain for pickpockets, it’s wise to work from the premise that pickpockets operate in all cities and all countries.
 As a result, build some tips on protection from pickpockets into travel habits, irrespective of destination.

 - 1. Develop a healthy “respect” for pickpockets

 - 3. Use RFID-blocking accessories

 - 4. Invest in anti-pickpocket gear

 - 7. Carry a thin wallet

 - 11. Avoid touching valuables